MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Introduction

 Despite promising, existing neural adaptive methods have not fully addressed the challenge of user diversity in \textit{viewing patterns} and \textit{QoE preferences}, leading to poor generalization.
-On one hand, conventional wisdom trains the viewport prediction model with sets of users' viewport trajectories, but pays little attention to the prediction bias towards the training dataset~\cite{rondon2021track}\cite{zhang2022mfvp}, which may cause significant accuracy loss.
+On one hand, conventional wisdom trains the viewport prediction model with sets of users' viewport trajectories, but pays little attention to the prediction bias towards the training dataset~\cite{rondon2021track}\cite{zhang2019drl360}, which may cause significant accuracy loss.
 Specifically, users' viewing patterns naturally exhibit high diversity~\cite{jin2022you}\cite{lu2022personalized}.
 For example, some users may prefer to focus on particular objects, while others may prefer to explore the scene.
 In this context, when users' actual viewing patterns differ significantly from those observed in the training stage, the model may fail to predict accurately.
 Such prediction bias limits the model's ability to serve users with diverse viewing patterns, resulting in poor generalization.

-On the other hand, conventional DRL-based algorithms regard a pre-defined QoE function as reward and train the bitrate selection model to optimize such function~\cite{zhang2019drl360}\cite{jiang2020reinforcement}.
+On the other hand, conventional DRL-based algorithms define reward function as a QoE function with fixed weights to quantify the importance of different QoE metrics (e.g., video quality and rebuffering time)~\cite{zhang2019drl360}\cite{jiang2020reinforcement}.
+They then train the DRL model to optimize such function for bitrate selection.
 Nevertheless, different users often have different QoE preferences~\cite{li2023achieving}\cite{wang2019intelligent}.
 For instance, some users may prioritize high video quality, while others may prioritize smooth playback and tolerate quality distortion.
-Therefore, it is difficult to characterize users’ diverse preferences with a fixed QoE function.
-In consequence, their performance may significantly deteriorate when the optimized QoE does not align to users’ actual preferences~\cite{li2022apprenticeship}.
+Therefore, it is difficult to characterize users' diverse QoE preferences with a fixed-weight QoE function, as the weights assigned to different QoE metrics can vary significantly among users with different preferences.
+As a result, the performance of existing DRL algorithms may significantly deteriorate when the optimized QoE function does not align to users’ actual preferences~\cite{li2022apprenticeship}.
 For instance, the DRL model trained to aggressively download low-bitrate tiles to avoid playback interruptions may select inappropriate bitrates for users that prioritize high video bitrates.
 Consequently, these DRL algorithms fail to generalize across users with diverse QoE preferences.